Jessicashinjo/python-milestones/02-command-line-applications/exercises/CLI_BASH_BUILDER.md

 ## Instructions

-You've been making lists of things you want to purchase, but, due to the thoughts randomly popping into your head, you've just thrown the purchaes into a text file all willy-nilly.
+You've been making lists of things you want to purchase, but, due to the thoughts randomly popping into your head, you've just thrown the purchase into a text file all willy-nilly.
 Now that you're looking to go shopping, you'd like to have a more organized list to take with you, but who has the time to organize lists by hand?
 Create a program flow that works as follows.

 1. A Python module that:
   1. Takes an argument specifying a text file to read.